things4u/ESP-1ch-Gateway/README.md

 ## Editing the ESP-sc-gway.h file

-The ESP-sc-gway.h file contains all the user configurable settings.
+The ESP-sc-gway.h file contains the user configurable settings.
 All have their definitions set through #define statements.
 In general, setting a #define to 1 will enable the function and setting it to 0 will disable it.

 Also, some settings cn be initialised by setting their value with a #define but can be changed at runtime in the web interface.